Entry last updated: 29/11/24

 Check out Events to read about the different sailing events, and where and when they are being held.

-New to Sailing is a good link to look at to understand different types of sailing like fleet racing, match racing and more.
+Go to Our Sport and then Types of Sailing to understand different types of sailing like fleet racing, match racing and more.

 This is another website that has news and information about various sailing and yachting events held globally.